Software engineers develop large software applications while focusing on delivering quality software that meets the customers' needs.

 Typically, students who plan to study software engineering in college take 4 years of math in high school: algebra I and II, geometry and trigonometry.
 Advanced Placement credit is available for those who were successful in calculus or computer science in high school.
 Students should have some experience with computers, but no programming experience is required.
 Communication skills, both oral and written, are also critical for students entering the program.

-Students studying software engineering complete a core of computer science courses and specialized courses in project management, large-scale architectures, and team product development.
+Undergraduate software engineering students complete a core of computer science courses and specialized courses in project management, large-scale architectures, and team product development.
 The first 2 years consist of a core of computer science and mathematics courses including:

 - Discrete mathematics